Skip to main content

 Cove Balcony

-In comparison to a standard balcony, a Cove Balcony is more enclosed and located on lower decks.
+Compared to a standard balcony, a cove balcony is more enclosed and located on lower decks.
 Cove balconies have cove-like enclosures with the bottom half of the balcony tail having a solid steel panel.
 In other words, the balcony is built into the structure of the ship.

 Obstructed View Balcony (7A)